Vilos92/pimpmyprose/README.md

 + jQuery scripts for upvoting/downvoting have hardcoded URL, would be better if dynamic
 	+ Use the {{ STATIC_URL }} tag and pass it into the JavaScript functions using django templates
 + Move ranking_functions.py to its own scripts folder?
-	+ Python has specific way to load .py file from a different folder
 + Update admin page for your new models, customize to be more effective
 + Auto create userProfile if none exists for user (primarily for superusers/admins)
 + Following and unfollowing a user on their profile page should use ajax to retrieve new amount of followers